KCL-BMEIS/OOP/week2A.md

 --

-In practice, projects are spread over multiple files
+In practice, C++ projects are spread over many files
 - it helps to keep our code logically organised
 - it keeps each individual file small enough to manage
 - it allows for incremental and/or parallel compilation